ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 ##### Notes on creating environments:
 * You can create an environment in any directory location you prefer (as long as you have access to that directory).
 We recommend using your _`/projects`_ directory because it is much larger than your _`/home`_ directory).
 * Although we don't show it here, it is expected that you will be installing whatever software and packages you need in this environment, as you normally would with conda).
-* We [strongly recommend] cloning the [Intel Python distribution](https://software.intel.com/en-us/distribution-for-python) if you will be doing any computationally-intensive work, or work that requires parallelization.
+* We [strongly recommend] cloning the [Intel Python distribution](https://software.intel.com/en-us/distribution-for-python) (idp) if you will be doing any computationally-intensive work, or work that requires parallelization.
 The Intel Python distribution will run more efficiently on our Intel architecture than other python distributions.
 * If you have already installed your own version of Anaconda or Miniconda, it is possible to create Jupyter kernels for your preexisting environments by following _Step 4_ above from within the active environment.
 * If you need to use custom kernels that are in a location other than _`/home/$USER/.local/share/jupyter`_ (for example, if your research team has a group installation of Anaconda environments located in _`/pl/active/<some_env>`_), you can create a file in your home directory named _`~/.jupyterrc`_ containing the following line: